GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 **What if my method is already published in a peer-reviewed journal?**
 Methods published in trusted third-party venues with proper documentation and code quality can be submitted directly.

-**Can I submit a method that is not AI/ML-based?**
+**Can I submit a method that is not artificial-intelligence-based?**
-The focus is on state-of-the-art AI/ML methods, but methods that support social science research using Digital Behavioral Data in other ways may also be considered e.g., data cleansing, data preprocessing etc.
+The focus is on state-of-the-art artificial intelligence methods, but methods that support social science research using Digital Behavioral Data in other ways may also be considered e.g., data cleansing, data preprocessing etc.

 **Should I write tutorial about my method?**
-Yes, tutorials increase the reach of a method to researchers and practitioners with limited practical experience of AI/ML methods.
+Yes, tutorials increase the reach of a method to researchers and practitioners with limited practical experience of artificial intelligence methods.
 It is therefore, highly advised to write tutorial demonstrating the use of your method to a research question as step-by-step guide.

 **Can I write tutorial about someone else's method?**
 Yes, you can write a tutorial about other developers methods as your contribution.
 You can also write tutorials about methods not published on Methods Hub but are of interest to the Methods Hub audience.
 For more details, please visit the method guide and template.